-We use the IMF CDIS database(accessed 1st of October 2017 via bulk download).
-CDIS summarize both countries own reported FDI investments with a country breakdown and mirrored reports of the partner countries.
+We use the IMF CDIS database (accessed 1st of October 2017 via bulk download).
+The CDIS database summarizes both countries own reported FDI investments with a country breakdown and mirrored reports of the partner countries.

 B.1.3 Bilateral Eurostat Balance of Payments